 Contrary to the popular teachings in many churches we also believe that the law of Yahweh (the “Torah”) has never been abandoned, that the people of Israel is still very much on Yahweh’s agenda and that our heavenly Father has never intended the “church” of the New Testament to follow a different set of values or change to a different religion than what He had previously already established in what we refer to as the “Old Testament”.
 One of the consequences of our view in this regard is that we acknowledge the seventh day Sabbath as “the Sabbath of Yahweh” and not the “Sabbath of the Jews (only)” and therefore a day which should be kept in accordance with the clear teaching of Scriptures as a whole.

 Furthermore, we believe that Scriptures are quite clear on the issue that all true believers (not infants!) should be baptized (not sprinkled!) in the Name of Y’shua, the Messiah.
-The Hebrew name, Y’shua (a shorter form or nickname for Yahushua or Yehoshua, which means “Yahweh is Salvation” or “Salvation of Yahweh”) was the name by which our Saviour was known and called when He lived and walked among the people of this world – not the Greek name “Iesous” or the English name “Jesus” which are derived, translated names without any specific meaning.
-The members of the early assemblies of New Testament times were all baptized in this Name.
+The Hebrew name, Y’shua (a shorter form or nickname for Yahushua or Yehoshua, which means “Yahweh is Salvation” or “Salvation of Yahweh”) was the name by which our Saviour was known and called when He lived and walked among the people of this world – not the Greek name “Iesous” or the English name “Jesus” which are derived, approximate names that do not properly reflect the inherent meaning of the original Name.
+The members of the early assemblies of New Testament times were all baptized specifically in the Name of Y’shua.

 We believe that salvation comes through Yahweh’s favour alone and not through works.
 We believe that Y’shua the Messiah is the only Way to the Father and therefore the true Hope of our eternal destiny.
 Only those who truly believe in Him as the Messiah and obey his commandments (which are not different from the commandments of his Father) will be saved.
 Obeying his commandments is not a way of earning our salvation, it is the result of receiving the Spirit of truth and consequently worshiping Yahweh in Spirit and in truth.